Table of Contents

 (Source: Eskom)

-As you’re probably all well aware, the duration and timing of rolling blackouts in South Africa are determined by the stages of load-shedding — with Stage One being the least disruptive and Stage 8 being the worst (to date).
+The duration and timing of rolling blackouts in South Africa are determined by the stages of load-shedding — with Stage One being the least disruptive and Stage 8 being the worst.
+In April 2024, a Stage 16 load-shedding code was introduced by Nersa to reduce human error during load-shedding allocation.

 Why Is South Africa Having an Electricity Crisis?